Plinky / Plinky+ Manual

 Shift Bottom hold Synth tap Sets the gain level of Plinky's synth / sampler.
 Above 50% you will start hitting a limiter, which can help to glue patches with wide dynamic range together.
 You can use this as a volume control if you are taking audio from the left / mono output.

-Input FX
+External Input FX

 Shift Bottom hold Input FX tap Sets the balance between the dry signal of the audio inputs and the wet signal passing through the Reverb and Delay units.